-- 3. Outside displays prohibited.
-No materials or devices displaying or exhibiting specified sexual activities shall be visible from the exterior of the building in which the adult business is located. - 4.
-License Required.
-No person shall own or operate an adult business without first obtaining a license from the Raymond Board of Selectmen. - 5.
-Licensing Requirement.
-No person shall own or operate a viewing booth unless the viewing booth will be clearly visible form the interior common areas of the premises and that visibility into the viewing booth shall not be blocked or obscured by any doors, curtains, partitions, drapes, or any other obstruction.

-6. License Fee.
-A license shall be required for each adult bu siness.
-The fee for each license shall be \$ ·

-- 7. Term of License.
-Licenses issued pursuant to this Ordinance shall be for a term of no more than one year and shall expire annually on \\\\\\. - 8.
-Suspension or Revocation of License.
+- License Required.
+No person shall own or operate an adult business without first obtaining a license from the Raymond Board of Selectmen. - Licensing Requirement.
+No person shall own or operate a viewing booth unless the viewing booth will be clearly visible form the interior common areas of the premises and that visibility into the viewing booth shall not be blocked or obscured by any doors, curtains, partitions, drapes, or any other obstruction. - License Fee.
+A license shall be required for each adult business.
+The fee for each license shall be \$100.00. - Term of License.
+Licenses issued pursuant to this Ordinance shall be for a term of no more than one year and shall expire annually on December 31st. - Suspension or Revocation of License.
 The Board of Selectmen may, after notice to the licensee and hearing, suspend or revoke any adult business license issued under this Ordinance upon a finding that the licensee has violated any of the provisions of this Ordinance. - 9.
 Penalty.
 The violation of any provision of this Ordinance shall be punished by a civil penalty of not less than \$250 and not more than \$500 for each offense.
 Each act of violation and every day upon which any such violation occurs shall constitute a separate offense.
 In addition to such civil penalty, the Town may enjoin or abate any violation of this Ordinance by appropriate action. - 10.
 Severability.
 In the event that any section or any portion of this Ordinance shall be declared by any competent court to be invalid for any reason, such declaration shall not be deemed to affect the validity of any other section, subsection or portion of this Ordinance. - 11.
 Applicability to Pending Applications.
 Notwithstanding anything to the contrary in 1 M.R.S.A. §302, the provisions of this Ordinance shall apply to any application, request or proposal to locate or operate any adult business which may be pending on the effective date of this Ordinance.